Skip to content

 Numeric Steps

-When a form input is placed into the numeric mode.
+When a form input is placed into the numeric type.
 You are able to customize the numeric step:

 go